connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 }
 ```

-- We've now extended our configuration with Prettier (really `eslint-config-prettier`) in addition to AirBnB.
-Because Prettier is second in the array, it's configuration will be applied _after_ AirBnB, overwriting any conflicting rules.
-When adding additional plugins down the line, you will almost _always_ want to keep Prettier last.
+- We've extended our configuration with Prettier (really `eslint-config-prettier`) in addition to AirBnB.
+Since Prettier is second in the array, it's configuration will be applied _after_ AirBnB, overwriting any conflicting rules.
+If you add additional rulesets in the future, you'll almost _always_ want to keep Prettier last.
 - The new `plugins` property connects our `eslint-plugin-prettier` package to ESLint.
-This allows ESLint to use Prettier for auto-formatting our code.
+This allows ESLint to directly call Prettier for auto-formatting our code.
-- The `"prettier/prettier": ["error"]` property within `rules` allows ESLint to show us Prettier's style warnings as normal ESLint errors.
-This functionality is part of the `eslint-plugin-prettier` package.
+- The `"prettier/prettier": ["error"]` property within `rules` lets ESLint show Prettier's style warnings as normal ESLint errors.
+This is part of the `eslint-plugin-prettier` package.

-Lastly, we need to tweak two settings in Prettier to match the AirBnB style guide.
-Start by creating a Prettier configuration file called **`.prettierrc`**:
+### Configuring Prettier
+Prettier has it's own configuration file called **`.prettierrc`**.
+Create it now:

-`touch .prettierrc`
+**$** `touch .prettierrc`

 Take note of the leading dot!
 You may also notice that this file doesn't have a file extension - that's a-okay.
 Prettier is expecting to find a file with this exact name, we want to leave it as-is.
-Open the new **`.prettierrc`** file and paste in the following:
+We need to override two of Prettier's default settings, so open the new **`.prettierrc`** file and paste in the following:

 ```
 {